 EI benefits

-EI provides a few different types of benefits, from maternity and paternity benefits to sickness benefits while an employee cannot work due to illness.
-All EI benefits are designed to temporarily support employees who are experiencing an earnings interruption.
+EI provides a few different types of benefits, from maternity and parental benefits to sickness benefits while an employee cannot work due to illness.
+All EI benefits are designed to provide temporarily financial support when a worker is unable to earn income due to specific qualifying circumstances.

-The primary type of EI benefit designed for people who have lost their job are called, unsurprisingly, regular benefits.
+The primary type of EI benefit for individuals who have lost their job is known as regular benefits.

-Exactly how much an unemployed individual can receive in EI support is determined upon submitting an application for EI benefits to Service Canada.
-This amount depends on the amount of insurable earnings an employee has earned and the region of Canada where they work.
+The amount an unemployed individual can receive in EI support is determined upon submitting an application for EI benefits to Service Canada.
+Benefit amounts depend on the individual’s insurable earnings and the regional unemployment rate in the area where they worked.

-Regular EI benefits provide weekly support up to a maximum of 55% of earnings for up to 45 weeks.
-Since the maximum amount of insurable earnings in 2024 is $60,200, this translates to a maximum weekly amount of $668 in EI support depending on the employee’s location in Canada.
+Regular EI benefits provide weekly support equal to 55% of average insurable earnings, for up to 45 weeks.
+Since the maximum amount of insurable earnings in 2026 is $68,900, this translates to a maximum weekly amount of $729 in EI support depending on the employee’s location in Canada.
 Keep in mind that EI benefits, like regular income, are taxable.

 In addition to regular benefits, EI also provides additional benefits: